kturk/C_Folder/README.md

 # C_Folder

-These arebmy first C works
+These are my first C works